-111. Financial sustainability is an issue in SSA overall, which is particularly challenging in the biomes.
-This evaluation has found financial sustainability in the biome countries as the weakest among four dimensions, namely the financial, institutional, environmental and political.
-Likelihood of financial sustainability goes from 72 percent in the overall GEF-4 to GEF-6 portfolio down to 57 percent in Africa and 46 percent in the two biomes' countries.
+Conclusion 8: Financial sustainability is an issue in Sub-Saharan Africa overall, which is particularly challenging in the biomes.
+This evaluation has found financial sustainability in the biome countries as the weakest among four dimensions of sustainability, namely the financial, institutional, environmental, and political.
+The likelihood of financial sustainability goes from 72 percent in the overall GEF-4 to GEF-6 portfolio down to 57 percent in Africa and 46 percent in the countries of the two biomes.
 Limited or lack of postproject financing has been confirmed as a major context-related hindering factor in five out of the six country case studies.
-These findings reiterate the importance of planning already at the design stage for setting up viable financial mechanisms and measures that take over from where the project outcomes left at completion and continue delivering benefits over time.
+These findings reiterate the importance of planning already at the design stage for setting up viable financial mechanisms and measures that take over from where the project outcomes left off at completion and that continue delivering benefits over time.
 Financial considerations are important also where strengthening of local institutions and capacities has succeeded.
-Despite the likelihood of institutional sustainability was the highest ranked sustainability dimension both in Africa and in the biomes (i.e., above 80 percent in both cohorts), case studies pointed at several examples where the institutions have been strengthened but stopped short of funding postcompletion and could not continue operating.
+Although the likelihood of institutional sustainability was the highest ranked sustainability dimension both in Africa and in the biomes (i.e., above 80 percent in both cohorts), case studies pointed at several examples where the institutions have been strengthened but stopped short of funding postcompletion and could not continue operating.

-112. Context-sensitive, technologically appropriate project design positively affects the sustainability of outcomes in the biomes.
-Design that promotes sustainability takes into due consideration the country socioeconomic and political context as well as the local conditions and knowledge, and includes measures and activities designed to support from both the financial and institutional standpoint the continued delivery of outcomes postcompletion.
-Field observations in this evaluation met with successful designs that included long-lasting infrastructure investments requiring limited associated operating costs, as well as missed opportunities from substantial investments in skills and capacities where the trainees cannot apply what they earned due to lack of funds postcompletion.
+Conclusion 9: Context-sensitive, technologically appropriate project design positively affects the sustainability of outcomes in the biomes.
+Design that promotes sustainability takes into due consideration the country socioeconomic and political context as well as the local conditions and knowledge, and includes measures and activities designed to support, from both the financial and institutional standpoint, the continued delivery of outcomes postcompletion.
+Field observations in this evaluation met with successful designs that included long-lasting infrastructure investments requiring limited associated operating costs, as well as missed opportunities from substantial investments in skills and capacities where the trainees cannot apply what they learned due to lack of funds postcompletion.

-113. Designing profitable beneficiary-relevant alternative livelihood activities and working with existing institutions to include environmental considerations in local development plans emerged as new project-related sustainability factors in the biomes.
-These factors, not highlighted in previous IEO's sustainability assessments, emerged both from the review of terminal evaluations of sustainability cohort projects and the postcompletion verifications conducted in the countries visited by this evaluation.
+Conclusion 10: Designing profitable beneficiary-relevant alternative livelihood activities and working with existing institutions to include environmental considerations in local development plans emerged as new project-related sustainability factors in the biomes.
+These factors, not highlighted in the IEO's previous sustainability assessments, emerged both from the review of terminal evaluations of sustainability cohort projects and the postcompletion verifications conducted in the countries visited by this evaluation.
 Several country study examples-both in terms of successes as well as failures-confirmed the importance of designing profitable alternative livelihood activities that correspond as much as possible to the real needs in the everyday lives of beneficiaries.
-Small infrastructure operations and maintenance have demonstrated the dependence on it being within the financial reach of households.
-Local authorities met in Mali, Guinea and Guinea Bissau included environmental conservation activities in their commune and/or municipality sustainable development plans and budgets.
+Small infrastructure operations and maintenance have demonstrated their dependence on being within the financial reach of households.
+Local authorities the evaluation team met in Guinea, Guinea-Bissau, and Mali included environmental conservation activities in their commune and/or municipality sustainable development plans and budgets.